-Men Arrested At Philadelphia Starbucks Speak Out, Police Commissioner Apologizes
+Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 "Our practices and training led to a bad outcome—the basis for the call to the Philadelphia police department was wrong," Johnson said in a statement Saturday.

-Ross outlined the confusion over just what those practices are or whether an official company policy over making a purchase exists or is known.
+Ross, the police commissioner, outlined the confusion over just what those practices are or whether an official company policy about making a purchase exists or is known.

 "While this is apparently a well-known fact with Starbucks customers, not everyone is aware that people spend long hours in Starbucks and aren't necessarily expected to make a purchase," he said, adding that he apologizes to Nelson and Robinson.